 Breaking the Cycle: The path forward

-Understanding the link between childhood experiences, nervous system dysregulation, and your struggles around food is just the beginning.
-I hope it helps you realise that overcoming binge or emotional eating is not something you can fix overnight.
+Understanding the link between childhood experiences, nervous system dysregulation and your struggles around food is just the beginning.
+I hope it helps you realise that overcoming binge or emotional eating is not something you can fix by exercising more willpower, trying a different diet, tablet or potion.
 But this isn’t a bad thing at all.
 In fact, it opens up a path to healing that goes beyond just your relationship with food.

 This journey, while challenging, can lead to profound changes in how you understand and relate to yourself.
 Even if the idea of self-discovery feels daunting right now – and it’s okay if it does – know that each small step forward can bring unexpected moments of relief and even joy.